-During uranium ore mining and milling, fine dust was the main danger, since it included radioactive elements and easily penetrated into the the human body.
+In Severny, there was the biggest uranium-field in Chukotka.
+As a result, there the working conditions were the most difficult.
+During uranium ore mining and mineral processing, the fine dust was most hazardous since it contained radioactive elements and easily penetrated into the human body.